open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

   Collector's host once it's up and running.

-The `Shutdown()` represents a signal of the Collector telling the component that the service is getting shutdown and as such the component should stop it's processing and make all the necessary cleanup work required:
+The `Shutdown()` represents a signal of the Collector telling the component that the service is getting shutdown and as such the component should stop its processing and make all the necessary cleanup work required:

 - `context.Context`: the context passed by the Collector as part of the shutdown